 - Name and account number of the originator

-- Originator’s (physical) address, or national identity number, or customer identification number, or date and place of birth
+- Originator’s (physical) In a cryptocurrency context, an address is a cryptographic k...
+More, or national identity number, or customer identification number, or date and place of birth

 - Name and account number of the beneficiary

 Cross-border transfers below the USD/EUR 1,000 threshold should also include the names and account numbers of originator and beneficiary.
 However, this information does not need to be verified for accuracy unless there is a suspicion of money laundering or terrorist financing.

 How New FATF Rule Compares with Existing BSA Rule for U.S. Banks